salvadorchulian/shapecancerrelapse/README.md

 ## Step 8: Creation of Persistence Images (PIs)

+Input: Output from Step 6, where Vietoris Rips was performed only for the 4D data including markers CD10-CD20-CD38-CD45.
+These data are saved in the Folder "RIPS DATA (from Step 3-4 and 6-7)", in the subfolder 4D Analysis.

+Output: Persistence Images in dimensions 0, 1 and 2.
+These data are saved in the Folder "RIPS DATA (from Step 3-4 and 6-7)", in the subfolder 4D Analysis.

 ## Step 9: First steps in classification with PIs

+Input: Output from Step 8.

+Output: Obtention of Discriminant Areas in PIs with Logistic Regression classification and initial classification of PIs with Support Vector Machine

 ## Step 10: SVM and LR for classification

+Input: Output from Step 9.

+Output: Classification tables using Logistic Regression and Support Vector Machine for all PIs in each dimension

 ## Step 11: SVM with/without upper sampling and all PIs together

+Input: Output from Step 9.

+Output: Classification tables using Support Vector Machine with/without upper sampling and all PIs  in each dimension glued together

 ###